Skoda Octavia Estate verdict

 What we like

-The Octavia Estate is easy to live with and hugely practical, with a boot that would be considered large in the class above.
-It’s also nice to drive, managing to be both capable and comfortable – the latter in particular setting it apart from some overly sporty rivals.
+The Octavia Estate is easy to live with and hugely practical, with a boot that’s large even in the class above.
+It’s also nice to drive, being both capable and comfortable – the latter in particular setting it apart from some overly sporty rivals.

 What we don’t like

-It’s still not the most exciting choice from a driving perspective, and the pre-facelift infotainment system could be a pain sometimes.
+It’s still not the most exciting choice from behind the wheel, and the pre-facelift infotainment system could be a pain sometimes.
 But really there is very little to fault here – family cars rarely come more rounded than this one.